ScHoolboy Q's 'CrasH Talk' Album Is A Woozy, World-Weary Trip

 From short explosive bursts of bars on "Numb Numb Juice" to realistic storytelling akin to Slick Rick on "Tales" and "Black Folk," the 14-track album packs in variety and a woozy sense of direction on first listen.

 Then, there are moments when Q lets his guard down.
-On the dark and woozy "Dangerous," featuring Kid Cudi, their long-awaited lyrical link-up seems to provide the safe space for Q to reveals his undying anxieties.
+On the dark and woozy "Dangerous," featuring Kid Cudi, their long-awaited lyrical link-up, seems to provide the safe space for Q to reveal undying anxieties.
 "Took me forever, we was stuck in the mud / Chicken crossed the road to get out of the hood / Was drawing this darker feeling, feeling my face / Somebody go hand my drug dealer a case," Q raps.

 As one of TDE's most dependable soldiers, he's 13 years in the game at this point.
 And on early standout track "CrasH," the 32-year-old rapper comes to terms with the sometimes-crippling challenge he faces to transition into the next phase of his career while teaching his daughter about black beauty and trying to convince his younger counterparts to invest.